sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

 [OPTION BEGIN [Android]]

-1. Open the [SAP Mobile Services cockpit](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html) and navigate to **Settings** | **Cloud Build**.
+1. Open the [SAP Mobile Services admin UI](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html) and navigate to **Settings** | **Cloud Build**.
 Initialize the **Cloud Build Settings** if not done before.

-2. You have an option to generate a new signing profile in the Mobile Services cockpit by providing mandatory info like Profile Name, Validity, Common Name (user name).
+2. You have an option to generate a new signing profile in the Mobile Services admin UI by providing mandatory info like Profile Name, Validity, Common Name (user name).
 Other information are optional.

     <!-- border -->![MDK](img-3.2.png)